pikeman20/bumper-dev/docs/Docker.md

 **Environment Settings: (-e)**

-`BUMPER_ANNOUNCE_IP` should be used so the actual host IP is reported to bots that checkin.
+`BUMPER_ANNOUNCE_IP` should be used so the actual host IP is reported to bots that check-in.

 - BUMPER_ANNOUNCE_IP - `-e "BUMPER_ANNOUNCE_IP=X.X.X.X"`